-- A shopping app sends me alert every time it ships an item to me by SMS, App Notification and by email.
+- A shopping app sends me to alert every time it ships an item to me by SMS, App Notification and by email.
 Why do I need to be notified of the same event three times?

 - My bank website asks me for every transaction I do with them to select my account from a drop-down especially when I have only one account with them.
 Unpardonable stupidity

-We can see the change in few other apps if we care to look and learn from them.
-With billions around the world for the first time exposed to computing (through Mobile Apps), people have grown comfortable to using software for their daily communication, information needs and even entertainment.
+We can see the change in a few other apps if we care to look and learn from them.
+With billions around the world for the first time exposed to computing (through Mobile Apps), people have grown comfortable with using software for their daily communication, information needs and even entertainment.
 They deserve their apps to be always available and working seamlessly.

-Recently in a piece in Bloomberg Businessweek, Maria Giudice (VP for experience design at Autodesk) has nicely put this when she talks about how to create business products that produce emotional connections.
+Recently in a piece in Bloomberg Businessweek, Maria Giudice (VP for experience design at Autodesk) nicely put this when she talks about how to create business products that produce emotional connections.

 Enterprise products can be so disrespectful to the user.
 The message is, “You gotta use these products, so screw you, suck it up.”
 There’s this assumption: “Oh, our products are so complex, they can’t be simpler to use.”
 It’s all about being serious, stable, performance-driven.
 Hey, that’s table stakes!
 We have this opportunity to really think about those products in a new way and not hide behind the complexity.
 Our job is to make the complex clear.
 This is where we need to go.

 I grew up in a time when we were just grateful if things worked.
 We live in a world where a whole population expects good, fluid experiences.
 This is where consumer and enterprise are meshing.
 We always saw a line between enterprise products that were powerful and consumer products that were lightweight and emotive.
 There’s a whole population that doesn’t see that.
 They work at home; they play at work.
 That’s why I’ve been thinking about emotions and product design.

-The change for it to happen we need to start with the way a software engineer looks at a problem, change her mindset on how she designs the interaction with user, change the way he constructs the program’s flow and more importantly the toolsets that she uses for development.
+The change for it to happen we need to start with the way a software engineer looks at a problem, change her mindset on how she designs the interaction with the user, change the way he constructs the program’s flow and more importantly the toolsets that she uses for development.